Average Healthcare Practice Insurance Costs

 For practices with multiple providers, reviewing individual physician risk profiles and adjusting coverage accordingly can uncover savings.
 A physician who has reduced their procedure volume, shifted to a lower-risk subspecialty, or moved from full-time to part-time practice may qualify for reduced malpractice rates.
 Similarly, practices that use advanced practice providers such as nurse practitioners and physician assistants often pay lower malpractice rates for these providers than for physicians performing similar services.

 Cyber liability premiums can be reduced by demonstrating strong IT security practices.
 Practices that have implemented multi-factor authentication, encrypted data at rest and in transit, regular security awareness training for staff, documented incident response plans, and regular security assessments and penetration testing are viewed more favorably by cyber liability carriers.
-CPK Insurance works with healthcare practices to identify every available discount and structure insurance programs that provide comprehensive protection at the most competitive cost.
+Get a quote with CPK Insurance and connect with a licensed insurance professional to compare options, check for eligible discounts, and structure your insurance program.

 Enter your ZIP code to compare insurance rates from top carriers.